harishss20/ReactTodo/README.md

 - Built as a learning project to explore React state management and components.
 - Tailwind CSS for fast and responsive styling.

-Feel free to customize this README with your project-specific details, screenshots, and other information as needed.